 Without Reynoso in the 4-2-3-1, the striker is out on an island and the two wide midfielders are stranded in the in-between.
 The other problem for Minnesota’s offense this season has been the form of their two DP strikers, Ménder García and Luis Amarilla.
 Amarilla has seemingly lost all confidence and so is over-thinking and falling a step behind in everything he does, while García is still very young and growing into his game.
 With the right support, García will become a very good attacking player, but at the moment he is still a half season away from that.
 It is still very early, but it seems that as soon as Sang Bin is integrated into the team and finds his full fitness he will be starting up front, either alongside Amarilla or García in the 4-4-2 or by himself in the 4-2-3-1.

-Are there any injuries, suspensions, or call-ups that will keep players unavailable for selection on Saturday?
+Are there any players unavailable to selection due to injuries, suspensions, call-ups etc?
 What is your projected starting lineup and score prediction?

 AVW: The two absences of note for the weekend will be Reynoso and Dibassy.
 The team has, in Tapias, found a way to cover for Dibassy’s absence in the center of their defense.
 They have not found a way to cover for Reynoso’s absence in the center of their offense.
 As for how the team will line up, only Heath and his staff know that.
 Most fans and media here are getting on board with the idea that this team works better in a 4-4-2, but as last weekend showed, there is still a commitment to the 4-2-3-1.